ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 )
 ```

 Now, let's write again our four documents into the store.
-In this case we specify the duplicate policy, so if the documents were already present, they will be overwritten.
+In this case, we specify the duplicate policy, so if the documents were already present, they would be overwritten.
+All Haystack document stores offer three policies to handle duplicates: `FAIL` (the default), `SKIP`, and `OVERWRITE`.

 ```python
 from haystack.preview.document_stores import DuplicatePolicy